 Regional advisory - Avoid non-essential travel

-Avoid non-essential travel to the following areas and departments due to instances of violent crime, increased gang activity and violent demonstrations:
+Avoid non-essential travel to the following areas due to gang-related violence, high crime rate, and civil unrest:

 - within 20 km of the border with Guatemala, excluding Copán Ruinas, the El Florido border crossing and the CA-11 Highway leading there

 - the neighbourhood of El Planeta in the city of La Lima

 Safety and security